Contains Duplicates

 Complexity Analysis:

-Time complexity: Above code runs in O(n2) time where n is the length of
+Time complexity: Above code runs in O(n2) time where n

 Space complexity: O(1) since we are only doing a numbers comparision and returning true or false.